 IRUSA has served in Pakistan since 1992, and continues to provide humanitarian and development assistance in the country today.

-Islamic Relief has been providing services in Pakistan since 1992.
-Islamic Relief Pakistan opened its first office in Islamabad in 1994 and now works from multiple offices across the country.
+Islamic Relief Pakistan opened its first office in Islamabad in 1994 and now hosts multiple offices across the country.

 As much as we’ve been able to accomplish, there is still so much more to do.
 If we work together—with YOU—we can make the vision of better Pakistan a reality for so many more of our sisters and brothers in need.